-Makayla is a sophomore in her first year of journalism.
-She plays both softball and volleyball and enjoys watching Netflix.
+Makayla is a junior in her second year of journalism.
+She plays softball and volleyball.
+Makayla is an aspiring surgeon and beach lover.

 May 14, 2021